Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 n the draft of Jesus of Nazareth, Wagner allows Mary Magdalen to understand the significance of Jesus' death before the disciples do so.
 After her question:

-is it your will, what Judas does?, at which she is dismissed with a calm gesture of the hand, Mary is no longer in any doubt that he has chosen a sacrificial
+sir, is it your will, what Judas does?, at which she is dismissed with a calm gesture of the hand, Mary is no longer in any doubt that he has chosen a

-death, hence her intercession with Pilate's wife, seeking a pardon for Jesus.
-What Peter first recognizes and makes Judas understand around the hour of the execution
+sacrificial death, hence her intercession with Pilate's wife, seeking a pardon for Jesus.
+What Peter first recognizes and makes Judas understand around the hour of

-is that the sacrificial death of Jesus is his transfiguration, not the miracles which Judas had expected of him.
-It was not to Mary Magdalen, who understood him without words, but to the other disciples that Jesus had addressed the words of explanation concerning his
+the execution is that the sacrificial death of Jesus is his transfiguration, not the miracles which Judas had expected of him.
+It was not to Mary Magdalen, who understood him without words, but to the other disciples that Jesus had addressed the words of

-overcomer remind us of the alternatives offered to Jesus, according to Wagner's notes on the draft: David's inheritance or God's son.
-We
+world overcomer remind us of the alternatives offered to Jesus, according to Wagner's notes on the draft: David's inheritance or God's

-cannot for a moment overlook the importance of such a choice, which proved to be a more important one for Jesus than for the teacher of Indian wisdom.
+son.
+We cannot for a moment overlook the importance of such a choice, which proved to be a more important one for Jesus than for the teacher of Indian

 The first believers [were] poor shepherds and